mendicant/mendicantuniversity.org/_posts/updates/2012-05-18-unicorns-horn-2.md

 #### What happened this week:

-* The [Vanilla Forums](http://forum.mendicantuniversity.org) went down for a few hours unexpectedly.
+* [Vanilla Forums](http://forum.mendicantuniversity.org) went down for a few hours unexpectedly.
 This wouldn't be a big deal, but the whole reason we were experimenting with the forum in the first place is because we wanted something more stable.
 Still, we don't see an immediate better option, so we will continue testing it out over the next few weeks.

 * [Anita](https://github.com/mendicant/anita) (our own IRC bot) is working now.
 Anita makes it easy for us to generate [HTML](http://anita.mendicantuniversity.org/mendicant/2012-05-15%2015:00..2012-05-15%2015:20.html), [Markdown](http://anita.mendicantuniversity.org/mendicant/2012-05-15%2015:00..2012-05-15%2015:20.md), and [JSON](http://anita.mendicantuniversity.org/mendicant/2012-05-15%2015:00..2012-05-15%2015:20.json) formatted logs for discussions that happen in the **#mendicant** channel.
 The HTML format can probably use some styling love, so please send us a pull request if you'd like!